WEKA

 Composition

-Hybrid cloud environments are built from different cloud environments (public and private), whereas multi-cloud is a combination of complete cloud systems offered by different vendors.
-This means a multi-cloud environment can include a combination of different setups, configurations, and even companies to serve different needs.
+Hybrid cloud environments are built from a combination of private cloud (or an on-premises data center) and a public cloud environment.
+A multi cloud infrastructure is built using infrastructure and services from two different public cloud providers.
+This means a multi cloud environment can include a combination of different setups, configurations, and even companies to serve different needs

-Multi-cloud systems often involve multiple public cloud environments, whereas a hybrid cloud will include public and private infrastructure with a single provider.
+Multi cloud systems often involve multiple public cloud environments, whereas a hybrid cloud will include public and private infrastructure from either a single provider, or multiple providers.

-• Potentially Reduced Costs: As mentioned, with the right configuration and a focus on public cloud infrastructure, a multi-cloud can result in reduced costs as compared to a hybrid cloud that relies on private cloud environments.
+• Reduced Costs: As mentioned, with the right configuration and a focus on public cloud infrastructure, multi cloud environment can result in reduced costs as compared to a hybrid cloud that relies on private cloud environments

 • Scalability: Hybrid cloud systems include public cloud components specifically to scale.
 Since computational resources are all tied together, it’s much easier for users to burst into resources when needed without coordinating layers of cloud environments.